dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   inflation due to unforeseen natural events is inevitable and is akin to speed bumps on the road of economic progress.

-  What\'s important to note is that the free market is best suited to address these issues.
-As Saifedean Amous explains in \"The bitcoin Standard,\" an increase in the price of a particular good incentivizes producers to increase production, thereby lowering prices back to equilibrium.
-The key point to emphasize here is that the war in Ukraine, for example, isn\'t the primary reason why the three-bedroom home your parents bought for \$150,000 in 1980 is now comfortably valued at over \$1.5 million.
+  What's important to note is that the free market is best suited to address these issues.
+As Saifedean Amous explains in "The bitcoin Standard," an increase in the price of a particular good incentivizes producers to increase production, thereby lowering prices back to equilibrium.
+The key point to emphasize here is that the war in Ukraine, for example, isn't the primary reason why the three-bedroom home your parents bought for $150,000 in 1980 is now comfortably valued at over $1.5 million.

   The discussion regarding option B is relatively straightforward.
-  During my time as an\
-  accountant, I experienced a disruption one morning when the workers\' union gathered outside our building, demanding better pay.
+  During my time as an accountant, I experienced a disruption one morning when the workers' union gathered outside our building, demanding better pay.
 While not an unfair or novel protest topic, I went downstairs to listen to the local union representative.
-He claimed, \"The inflation we\'ve felt over the past year is caused by greedy companies and corporate fat cats price-gouging regular Australians.\" Additionally, I\'ve come across claims in newspaper articles and the general news suggesting that the increase in corporate profits has contributed to 30-40% of the inflation over the last year.
+He claimed, "The inflation we\'ve felt over the past year is caused by greedy companies and corporate fat cats price-gouging regular Australians."
+Additionally, I've come across claims in newspaper articles and the general news suggesting that the increase in corporate profits has contributed to 30-40% of the inflation over the last year.

-  In my view, responding to this argument requires little more than a moment\'s reflection.
+  In my view, responding to this argument requires little more than a moment's reflection.
 Were these corporations equally greedy in 2019?
-  Why didn\'t we see double-digit inflation and widespread price-gouging four years ago?
+  Why didn't we see double-digit inflation and widespread price-gouging four years ago?
 If corporations exist primarily to maximize profits, why is this happening now?
 These questions essentially answer themselves and strongly suggest that inflation is not primarily caused by big businesses but is rather leveraged by them.

-  While it\'s true that major corporations may use inflation as an excuse to raise prices to the detriment of everyone else, this argument misses the point.
+  While it's true that major corporations may use inflation as an excuse to raise prices to the detriment of everyone else, this argument misses the point.
 Essentially, it concedes that the source of inflation lies further upstream.

-  From this point, we\'re on our way.
-Remember, we\'re not delving too deeply just yet.
-Based on my personal experiences, I\'ve found myself stuck by trying to condense everything I\'ve learned over two years into such a short amount of time.
-The result is like a high-powered four-wheel

-  drive spinning its tires in the mud -- too much power, not enough traction.
-We\'ll omit discussions about the extensive monetary history of central banks, the emergence of the petrodollar after Bretton Woods, the distinctions between bank lending inflation and fiscal inflation, as well as the impending debt spiral and the looming credit crisis for another occasion.
-For now, we\'re simply posing a few straightforward questions to set this sizable locomotive in motion.
+  From this point, we're on our way.
+Remember, we're not delving too deeply just yet.
+Based on my personal experiences, I've found myself stuck by trying to condense everything I've learned over two years into such a short amount of time.
+The result is like a high-powered four-wheel drive spinning its tires in the mud -- too much power, not enough traction.
+We'll omit discussions about the extensive monetary history of central banks, the emergence of the petrodollar after Bretton Woods, the distinctions between bank lending inflation and fiscal inflation, as well as the impending debt spiral and the looming credit crisis for another occasion.
+For now, we're simply posing a few straightforward questions to set this sizable locomotive in motion.
   Eventually, inertia will take care of the rest.

-  Once we\'ve established that we agree with the normie that inflation is immoral, we should take a step further and emphasize that it stems from our flawed monetary system.
+  Once we've established that we agree with the normie that inflation is immoral, we should take a step further and emphasize that it stems from our flawed monetary system.
 In our current system, money is essentially credit, and credit is money.
-This situation arises from how our money is created or \"mined.\" To put it simply, instead of new tokens or monetary units being generated by a natural process, like the laws of chemistry, our money is brought into existence through debt issuance from banks and centrally planned money creation.
+This situation arises from how our money is created or "mined."
+To put it simply, instead of new tokens or monetary units being generated by a natural process, like the laws of chemistry, our money is brought into existence through debt issuance from banks and centrally planned money creation.